Skip to Content

 Browning of tips in air plants can result from improper watering, improper lighting, fluctuation in weather, plant rot, aging, toxins, and lack of nutrition.
 A healthy air plant should have fresh, intact, and greenish-grey leaves.

-When neglected, one may observe that the air plants have started looking dull/limp, or the tips are turning brown.
+When neglected, one may observe that the air plants have started looking dull/limp or the tips are turning brown.
 We will discuss all of these factors, how they can impact the health of your air plant, and how to prevent it.
-So, get ready to revive your air plant and help them regain their health.
+So, prepare to revive your air plant and help them regain health.

 brown tips of tillandsia leaves